locbones/D2RLaunch-WPF/README.md

 - **Cinematic Subtitles:** Improved subtitle text and no longer formatted for the deaf/hard-of-hearing

 ## -Author Feature List-
-- **Code-less:** No code is needed to add full D2RLaunch support; control news, features, community links or appearance
+- **Code-less:** No code needed to add D2RLaunch support; control news, features, community links or appearance
-- **Easy Installs/Advertisement:** Add your mod to the database, so players can easily view and install it with one-click
+- **Easy Installs/Advertisement:** Add your mod to the database; players can easily view and install with one-click
-- **Mod Updating:** Setup file-linking, which allows players to upgrade to your most recent mod version with one-click
+- **Mod Updating:** Allow players to upgrade to your most recent mod version (with backups) in one-click
 - **Real-Time News:** Control the news feed displayed to dynamically address your player-base
 - **Feature Controls:** Dynamically control certain launcher features based on your own preference, enabling or disabling them for your mod specifically
 - **Player Experience:** Improve the experience of your player-base by giving them easy access to many QoL features and extra perks